-We chose Suzhou (a 30 minute train from Shanghai) for something a bit off the Western tourist’s beaten path.
+We chose Suzhou (a 30 minute train from Shanghai) for something a bit off the Western tourist’s beaten path and quieter than other destinations in Asia.
 We also hired a driver to shuttle us around from place to place, which was extremely affordable and made our time much more enjoyable.

 Hong Kong is known as a shopper’s paradise (I have never seen so many high-end designer stores) but there are also plenty of fun activities for kids.

 If you have time:

 TIP: Make sure that you apply for Chinese visas before your trip, which are required for tourists.
 We’ve got more Chinese travel tips here.

 We had an unforgettable trip and enjoyed all of the sightseeing (although we were “pictured out” by the end), but our best moments were had simply absorbing local culture and trying the dizzying array of foods.
 It just goes to show that a successful family vacation need not be centered around theme parks or water parks (although you can certainly do a lot of that in Japan and China as well!)
 Next time we plan a trip to this part of the world, we would explore some other countries – perhaps, Southeast Asia.

 We can help!
 Our Family Vacation Consultants can do everything from booking accommodations, to developing full itineraries including kid-friendly activities.
 Request assistance on our Connect with a Travel Advisor page.